santiago0451/article/README.md

 # Article
 An incredible article for the curse of Git and GitHub of Platzi.

-If you read this, this is just a proyect that i am just using to learn Git and GitHub.
+If you read this, this is just a proyect that i am using to learn Git and GitHub.